Supporting a Patient after Fetal Demise

 • Prepare a private room outside the ward for the client and family, away from the sounds of other birthing clients and babies, and have a bed for the partner available.

-• Place a special sticker on the notice board and room’s door wherein a bereaved client is located so that all staff is aware of their condition.
+• Place a special sticker on the notice board and room’s door wherein a bereaved client is located so that all staff know their condition.

 • Offering bereavement counseling services, mental health services, and contacts for peer support groups